rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 `~/.mynewsshcatalog/mynewkey`

-The prefix has to be `~/`.
+The prefix has to be `~` followed by a `/`.
 If not adding the prefix RsyncOSX will automatically add it for you.
 It is not required to be a `.` catalog.
+The check verify that the ssh keypath has the prefix `~` and at least two `/`.

 If global ssh parameters are set, it applies to all configurations.
 It is possible to set other ssh values on each task.